Garden City Community College: 2000s–present

 A three-building student apartment complex opened in 2002, and a 12900 sqft, two-level addition to the original student center was completed in 2003, with the entire structure renamed the Beth Tedrow Student Center.
 The 19260 sqft, three-level, two-story Student and Community Services Center opened in August 2006 and was dedicated in October of the same year.
 Attached to the original Administration Building, the $3.12 million facility consolidated public and student services, provided an on-campus home for adult basic education, added a series of 21st-century classrooms and created a single point of assistance for most services GCCC provides.

 In the summer of 2018, the college board of trustees fired the college's president, Herbert Swender, after the college's faculty senate presented the board with a report describing "bullying, intimidation, sexual harassment and retaliation allegations against Swender and concerns about the college’s upcoming accreditation review."
 His termination agreement with the college includes continued employment through the end of 2018 as a consultant.

 Accreditation

 Garden City Community College is accredited by the Higher Learning Commission.
-The GCCC Nursing Program is accredited by the Kansas State Board of Nursing and the National League for Nursing Accrediting Commission (NLNAC).
-Certain GCCC programs have also obtained other specific individual accreditation.
+The college's nursing program is approved by the Kansas State Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC).
+Other GCCC programs have also obtained other specific individual accreditation.